 The initiator shall set the Report Type field to type of report to be used in the measurement if feedback is provided, see Table 9-401v—Report Type subfield definition.

 TGbf Editor: Move the text in P83L1-6 to the end of the subclause.

 TGbf Editor: delete the text in P83L8-10

-During a DMG measurement setup, the role(s) of the sensing initiator and sensing responder shall be determined as defined per DMG sensing types.